MikeSB3/first-code-review/README.md

 ## Setup
 * Clone this repository
 * Open with your favorite text editor or IDE.
-* Or click on the link to the GitHub page.
+* Or click on the link for the GitHub page to view.

 ## GitHub Page
 coming soon

 ## Technologies Used
-HTML
+* HTML
-CSS
+* CSS
-Bootstrap
+* Bootstrap

 ## Support and Contact info
 Contact Michael Berryman at berryman.michael@yahoo.com for any questions or issues.

 ## Legal
 _Copyright (c) 2019 Michael Berryman All Rights Reserved._
 This software is licensed under the MIT license.